Felli/humhub_windows_installation/README.md

       They may work on windows 10 and other version but we have not test them.

- 6.4.
+ &nbsp; &nbsp; 6.4.
 Open task manager and import the XMLs

       * On server: Remember to set the task to run "Run whether user is logged on or not".